 Leaves You Frosty

-A series of volcanic eruptions puts Europe in peril as a mammoth ash clouds fill up the sky and blocks out the sun leading to a new ice age.
-An American couple rush to rescue their kids who are stuck in Paris before the place freezes over.
+A series of volcanic eruptions puts Europe in peril as a mammoth ash clouds fill up the sky.
+But the real danger comes from these ash clouds blocking out the sun, in doing so pushing Europe towards a new ice age.
+An American couple rush to tr y andrescue their kids who are stuck in Paris before the place freezes over.

 If movies were jokes in Christmas crackers "100 Degrees Below Zero" would be the terrible joke you found on a flimsy bit of paper inside the crackers you got from a pound shop.
 For those who don't know what I mean then "100 Degrees Below Zero" is terrible, utterly terrible with most of the production's budget probably going on the actor's wages.
 Now the thing is I love bad movies, I am one of those who often find bad movies funnier than comedies but "100 Degrees Below Zero" never risesthat point of being amusingly bad, sticking to just being uninteresting and bad.

 So what you get in "100 Degrees Below Zero" is a lot of scenes of people talking as they fear a new ice age is rapidly approaching, all of which features utterly terrible dialogue delivered in the least convincing manner.
 Then we have some very weak special effects which are as entertaining as it gets because their weakness is almost laughable.
 And as for action the budget limitations when it comes to the camera work which seems to constantly float left and right, in and out makes "100 Degrees Below Zero" feel seriously amateurish, as amateurish as a lot of the acting.